Sientra, Inc. (NASDAQ:SIEN) Expected to Post Quarterly Sales of $17.90 Million

-Wall Street analysts forecast that Sientra, Inc. (NASDAQ:SIEN) will report sales of $17.90 million for the current fiscal quarter, Zacks reports.
-Three analysts have provided estimates for Sientra’s earnings.
-The lowest sales estimate is $17.50 million and the highest is $18.10 million.
-Sientra reported sales of $19.22 million during the same quarter last year, which indicates a negative year-over-year growth rate of 6.9%.
-The firm is expected to report its next earnings results on Monday, November 8th.
+Wall Street analysts expect that Sientra, Inc. (NASDAQ:SIEN) will post sales of $17.90 million for the current quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for Sientra’s earnings, with the highest sales estimate coming in at $18.10 million and the lowest estimate coming in at $17.50 million.
+Sientra posted sales of $19.22 million during the same quarter last year, which indicates a negative year over year growth rate of 6.9%.
+The firm is expected to issue its next earnings report on Monday, November 8th.

-On average, analysts expect that Sientra will report full-year sales of $78.57 million for the current fiscal year, with estimates ranging from $76.50 million to $82.00 million.
-For the next financial year, analysts forecast that the firm will post sales of $96.50 million, with estimates ranging from $92.50 million to $99.50 million.
-Zacks Investment Research’s sales averages are an average based on a survey of research analysts that that provide coverage for Sientra.
+According to Zacks, analysts expect that Sientra will report full year sales of $78.57 million for the current year, with estimates ranging from $76.50 million to $82.00 million.
+For the next fiscal year, analysts anticipate that the company will post sales of $96.50 million, with estimates ranging from $92.50 million to $99.50 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Sientra.

-Sientra (NASDAQ:SIEN) last announced its earnings results on Tuesday, August 10th.
-The medical instruments supplier reported ($0.35) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.22) by ($0.13).
+Sientra (NASDAQ:SIEN) last released its earnings results on Tuesday, August 10th.
+The medical instruments supplier reported ($0.35) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.13).
 Sientra had a negative return on equity of 901.29% and a negative net margin of 119.58%.

-In other news, CEO Ronald Menezes bought 5,800 shares of the company’s stock in a transaction dated Thursday, August 12th.
-The shares were bought at an average cost of $6.98 per share, with a total value of $40,484.00.
-Following the acquisition, the chief executive officer now owns 505,800 shares in the company, valued at $3,530,484.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Oliver Christian Bennett sold 3,615 shares of the company’s stock in a transaction dated Friday, August 20th.
-The shares were sold at an average price of $6.93, for a total transaction of $25,051.95.
-Following the completion of the transaction, the insider now owns 80,483 shares in the company, valued at approximately $557,747.19.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders bought 8,698 shares of company stock worth $59,002.
-2.80% of the stock is owned by insiders.
+In other Sientra news, insider Oliver Christian Bennett sold 3,615 shares of the firm’s stock in a transaction that occurred on Friday, August 20th.
+The stock was sold at an average price of $6.93, for a total value of $25,051.95.
+Following the sale, the insider now directly owns 80,483 shares of the company’s stock, valued at $557,747.19.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Ronald Menezes acquired 5,800 shares of the company’s stock in a transaction on Thursday, August 12th.
+The stock was acquired at an average cost of $6.98 per share, for a total transaction of $40,484.00.
+Following the completion of the acquisition, the chief executive officer now owns 505,800 shares of the company’s stock, valued at approximately $3,530,484.
+The disclosure for this purchase can be found here.
+Over the last quarter, insiders have purchased 8,698 shares of company stock valued at $59,002.
+2.80% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Point72 Hong Kong Ltd acquired a new position in shares of Sientra during the 1st quarter worth approximately $33,000.
-Metropolitan Life Insurance Co NY grew its position in shares of Sientra by 45,920.0% during the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 6,903 shares of the medical instruments supplier’s stock worth $55,000 after purchasing an additional 6,888 shares in the last quarter.
-SG Americas Securities LLC acquired a new position in shares of Sientra during the 1st quarter worth approximately $75,000.
-Amalgamated Bank acquired a new position in shares of Sientra during the 2nd quarter worth approximately $84,000.
-Finally, Atom Investors LP acquired a new position in shares of Sientra during the 1st quarter worth approximately $115,000.
-Institutional investors and hedge funds own 85.67% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Point72 Hong Kong Ltd acquired a new stake in Sientra in the first quarter valued at approximately $33,000.
+Metropolitan Life Insurance Co NY grew its holdings in Sientra by 45,920.0% in the second quarter.
+Metropolitan Life Insurance Co NY now owns 6,903 shares of the medical instruments supplier’s stock valued at $55,000 after purchasing an additional 6,888 shares during the period.
+SG Americas Securities LLC acquired a new stake in Sientra in the first quarter valued at approximately $75,000.
+Amalgamated Bank acquired a new stake in Sientra in the second quarter valued at approximately $84,000.
+Finally, Atom Investors LP acquired a new stake in Sientra in the first quarter valued at approximately $115,000.
+85.67% of the stock is currently owned by institutional investors.

 Sientra Company Profile